istio/istio.io/content/en/docs/tasks/security/vault-ca/index.md

 After completing this tutorial, you may delete the testing cluster created at the beginning of this tutorial.

-## Appendix
+## Configuring a basic Vault server

-Vault servers are hosted and managed by their owners.
+The Vault server owners are responsible of hosting and managing the server.
 When signing a CSR, Istio Citadel Agent sends the CSR and a Kubernetes service account to your Vault server, which authenticate and authorize the request based on the [Vault Kubernetes `auth` method](https://www.vaultproject.io/docs/auth/kubernetes.html) and